 Looking for a real challenge?

-Fitness regime gone a bit stale?
+Has the fitness regime gone a bit stale?

-Want to see how fit you really are?
+Want to see how fit you are?

 Then boy oh boy do I have a challenge for you.